bitrise-io/devcenter/_articles/en/builds/env-vars-secret-env-vars.md

 ---
-changelog: "New tutorial video about Secrets and Environment Variables: learn what they are used for and how to add them to your apps."
+changelog: 'New tutorial video about Secrets and Environment Variables: learn what they are used for and how to add them to your apps.'
 last_modified_at: 2020-04-28
 title: Secrets and Env Vars
 tag: